m-ali-yosef/Shark-Tank-app/README.md

-Shark Tank Platform
+Shark Tank Platform:

 A streamlined matchmaking platform connecting startup founders with potential investors to facilitate funding opportunities and business growth.

-Overview
+Overview:
 Startups often face significant challenges in reaching suitable investors to secure funding and scale their businesses.
 The Shark Tank Platform  bridges this gap by enabling founders to showcase their ventures and allowing investors to explore curated investment opportunities.

+Document Scope:

+Complete specifications, user story cards, wireframes, and business rules.

-Key Personas
+Key Personas:
 1. Founder: Looking for visibility, networking, and capital investment for their venture.
 2. Investor: Seeking verified, curated startup opportunities aligned with their criteria.
 3. Admin: Manages operations, validates data, moderates content, and reviews startup submissions.

-MVP Features & Scope
+MVP Features & Scope:
 Admin Web Portal:
 1. Startup management: Review, approve, or reject new startup requests.
 2. Advanced search and filtering tools.